Tremadog: Church and chapel

 Music was supplied by a small barrel organ, but it was not adequate and was moved to Ynyscynhaearn, where it is still in the gallery.
 A replacement was bought from Bates of Ludgate Hill in 1857.
 In 1898, the chancel floor was raised, and the windows were replaced.
 A new roof was fitted in the 1950s, and the ceiling was removed, while the spire was repaired with cement in the 1970s.
 The building ceased to be used for worship in 1995 and was eventually bought by Cyfeillion Cadw Tremadog, a trust dedicated to the repair and refurbishment of the historic buildings of Tremadog, in 2005.
 The fabric was repaired, and modern facilities installed.
 An upper floor was fitted, and the building was subsequently used as offices by Cartrefi Cymru ("Homes of Wales"), a charity which assists disabled people living in the community.
 Repair of the coadestone arch, requiring the manufacture of several replacement parts, was completed in 2007.

 In December 2017, Ffestiniog Travel moved into the church.

-Peniel Chapel, which was built by the Methodists, and was one of the first buildings to be completed in the settlement, was quite unlike most Welsh chapels.
+Capel Peniel, which was built by the Methodists, and was one of the first buildings to be completed in the settlement, was quite unlike most Welsh chapels.
 On the outside, it looked like a Greek temple, while inside the pulpit was on the end wall rather than the more traditional long side wall.
 Methodists had begun a Sunday School in a house in 1805, and in 1808 Madocks gave them the land on a 99-year lease, subject to a peppercorn rent.
 It was completed in two and a half years — 18 months before the church — and the first service was led by Thomas Charles from Bala.
 Since Madocks and his family were there, he conducted the service in English, and the two men became friends, with Charles often visiting Tan-yr-Allt, where Madocks lived.

 The front facade, with a large circular window, was not completed until 1849, and the work was supervised by John Williams, Madocks' agent, who continued to serve the community long after Madocks' death in 1828.
 As the congregation grew, galleries were built in 1840 and 1880, and extensive plasterwork was added between 1908 and 1910.
 The chapel is one of only five grade I listed nonconformist chapels in Wales, and it was hoped to refurbish it for the bicentenary in 2010.